Academic Regulations

 Satisfactory Performance in a Program

-To maintain satisfactory academic progress requires completion of all courses in the program with a grade of at least B- or CR.
+To maintain satisfactory academic progress, students must complete all courses with a grade of at least B- or CR.
+A course is considered to be failed when a student receives a final grade below B-.

 Courses taken in other faculties or schools for credit towards a Faculty of Information degree must meet the same grade standard.

-If a student fails to complete a graduate course in a satisfactory manner (i.e., receives a grade report of FZ or NCR in a course), then the Faculty of Information may recommend to the School of Graduate Studies (SGS) the termination of registration and eligibility of that student (Termination of Registration Guidelines).
-The Faculty of Information views such recommendation as a last resort and will make every effort possible to assist students in maintaining satisfactory academic progress in their program.
+If a student fails to complete a graduate course in a satisfactory manner (i.e., receives a grade of FZ or NCR), then the Faculty of Information may recommend to the School of Graduate Studies (SGS) the termination of registration and eligibility of that student (Termination of Registration Guidelines).
+The Faculty of Information views such recommendation as a last resort and will make every effort possible to assist students in maintaining satisfactory academic progress.

 • Failed elective courses may be repeated or another course taken to meet degree requirements.
 The grade of the failed course will contribute 0 to your overall GPA.